Types of student loans

 - Private student loans may offer lower interest rates for borrowers with excellent credit.

-Private student loans, on the other hand, are best fit for borrowers who need more than what federal student loans offer or for those who don’t qualify for federal loans due to citizenship status.
+The two main types of student loans are federal and private.
+Federal student loans do not require a minimum credit score and should be considered ahead of other funding routes once all free aid has been exhausted.
+Private student loans, on the other hand, may be a good fit for borrowers who need more than what federal student loans offer or for those who don’t qualify for federal loans due to citizenship status.

 Student loan types: federal and private